dbos-inc/dbos-transact-py/README.md

 DBOS provides a similar queue abstraction to dedicating queueing systems like Celery or BullMQ: you can declare queues, submit tasks to them, and control their flow with concurrency limits, rate limits, timeouts, prioritization, etc.
 However, DBOS queues are **durable and Postgres-backed** and integrate with durable workflows.
 For example, in DBOS you can write a workflow that enqueues a thousand tasks and waits for their results.
-DBOS checkpoints the workflow and each of its tasks in Postgres, guaranteeing that even if failures or interruptions occur, the tasks will complete and the workflow will collect their reults.
+DBOS checkpoints the workflow and each of its tasks in Postgres, guaranteeing that even if failures or interruptions occur, the tasks will complete and the workflow will collect their results.
 By contrast, Celery/BullMQ are Redis-backed and don't provide workflows, so they provide fewer guarantees but better performance.

 **When to use DBOS:** You need the reliability of enqueueing tasks from durable workflows.